TulipaEnergy/TulipaEnergyModel.jl/docs/src/formulation.md

 ### Constraints for Energy Storage Assets

 There are two types of constraints for energy storage assets: intra-temporal and inter-temporal.
 Intra-temporal constraints impose limits within the representative periods, while inter-temporal constraints restrict storage between representative periods.
 Inter-temporal constraints allow us to model seasonal storage by mapping the representative periods $\mathcal{K}$ to the periods $\mathcal{P}$ in the model's timeframe.
-For more information on this topic, refer to [Tejada-Arango et al. (2018)](https://ieeexplore.ieee.org/document/8334256) and [Tejada-Arango et al. (2019)](https://www.sciencedirect.com/science/article/pii/S0360544219317748).
+For more information on this topic, refer to the [concepts section](@ref seasonal-storage) or [Tejada-Arango et al. (2018)](https://ieeexplore.ieee.org/document/8334256) and [Tejada-Arango et al. (2019)](https://www.sciencedirect.com/science/article/pii/S0360544219317748).

 #### [Intra-temporal Constraint for Storage Balance](@id intra-storage-balance)